-The Summit Basecamp series equips church leaders, parents, and educators with a deeper understanding of apologetics and biblical worldview, so you can effectively walk alongside your students in a post-Christian culture.
+The Summit Basecamp series equips adults with a deeper understanding of apologetics and biblical worldview to effectively walk alongside students in a post-Christian culture.
 Each three-hour Basecamp event will explore a different relevant topic with speakers who are experts in that area.

 Watch Past Basecamps

 Summit’s mission is to cultivate rising generations to resolutely champion a biblical worldview.
 One of the ways we do this is by offering training and resources to you as you walk alongside students.
 Below you’ll find recordings from past Summit Basecamp events on varies relevant topics.

 January of this year marked the 45th year since the Roe V. Wade decision in the United States.
 As our country seeks answers to fundamental questions about the value of human life, take time to reflect on the answers your students are adopting as their own.
 Do you feel equipped to help your students think critically about the answers they are believing?